mattyoung101/omicron/documentation/docs/omicam.md

 With the robot's position now determined to the highest accuracy possible, the final step in the localisation process is to smooth and interpolate this coordinate.
 The optimisation algorithm can produce unstable results, especially in environments where the line is not very visible or mistaken for other objects on the field.
-Smoothing is currently accomplished by using a simple windowed mean.
-A windowed median was also tried but led to more unstable results.
+Smoothing is currently accomplished by using a simple moving average.
+A moving median was also tried but led to more unstable results.
-In future, we would like to investigate more complex digital signal processing such as a low pass filter to use on this value and judge if it improves the localisation result.
+In future, we would like to investigate more complex digital signal processing such as a low-pass filter or Kalman filter to improve our accuracy.

 **TODO cover dynamic size of moving mean when it's added**